bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="If counter = slideCount then..."
   alt="If counter = slideCount then..." />
 </p>

-Then we&apos;re going to have an if statement, if will handle what happens if the counter has gotten to the end of the line and in else.
+<p>Then we&apos;re going to have an if statement, if will handle what happens if
+the counter has gotten to the end of the line and in else.
 We also need to increment the counter.
 Counter is the same as slide count equals, equals the same as.
 Read that as the same as.
 Don&apos;t  forget, we need to increment the